 Current state law also limits the interest rate which may be charged on other types of personal loans, including purchases through a credit card, the issuer of which is not principally engaged in the business of selling goods or services (e.g. bank credit card).
-The maximum annual interest rate allowed for these types of loans is 4% higher than the equivalent coupon issue yield for 26-week Treasury Bills at the first bill auction of the preceding month, or 12%, whichever is higher.
+The maximum annual interest rate allowed for these types of loans is 4% higher than the equivalent coupon issue yield for 26-week Treasury Bills at the first bill auction of the preceding month, or 12%, whichever and state law allows state chartered credit unions to charge the same